JoelEarps/angular-playground/docs/angular.md

 ## How to make more components

 Do they all go in the same folder e.g. app or can you separate them into different modules like NestJS.
 Angular tries to recommend using the feature by folder structure.
 Where you separate components, services and styling for particular aspects of the app by feature.

+### Creating a new component

+For the purpose of the project I have created a new component to handle navigation

+Bootstrapping to the main application

+First use the nx command for building a new component

+`npx nx g @nx/angular:component src/app/components/navigation`

 ## Angular Material